Summer Away: Billing & Aid

 How to withdraw from a CC Summer Program:

 In order to officially withdraw from a Summer Off-Campus Block, Students should return to Summit and use the blue "Request Cancellation" button to register their withdrawal.
-Notifying the program faculty or the Global Education staf in person, by phone, text or email is not sufficient.
+Notifying the program faculty or the Global Education staff in person, by phone, text or email is not sufficient.
 Failure to enroll in the course on the Banner registration system is also not sufficient to qualify as a withdrawal.
 Only cancellation on the Summit portal will be considered an official withdrawal, with the withdrawal date corresponding to the cancellation date on Summit.

 Withdrawal Deadline: